 Complete interlocal agreement with Whatcom Conservation District (WCD).
+Complete amendment to interlocal agreement with the WCD for each amendment, as appropriate.

 2.1 Project Factsheet

 Create a project factsheet (using provided template) and submit in MS Word and PDF with first quarterly report.